malramsay64/phd-thesis/05_Crystal_Melting/rates.md

 for the Janus particles to join the crystal create an activation barrier large enough to dominate the growth rate.
-This idea of an activation barrier preventing growth is supported by our data, at low temperatures, where the activation barrier will be noticed there is a significantly slower melting.
+This idea of an activation barrier preventing growth is supported by our data, where, at low temperatures, there is significantly slower melting.

 ![Determining the relationship between components of the Wilson--Frenkel model of melting.